benefiting The Amelia Center at Children's of Alabama

 The Nicholas' welcomed their third son, Bryant on Mother's Day 2012.
 They hold Bryant in their arms, and Braden and Brody in their hearts!

-The Nicholas and Hodge families founded and continue to organize the Baby Steps Memorial Run each year to support The Amelia Center at Children's of Alabama.
-As two grieving families, our mission is to assist in the healing process for families who have lost children and to raise money and awareness for The Amelia Center.
+As two grieving families, we were on a mission to find purpose for our children's lives!
+We received services from The Amelia Center after our loss and saw the importance of the help they provide through many tough days, weeks, months, minutes...
+We were determined to assist in the healing process for families who have also suffered the loss of a child.
+We wanted to bring awareness about The Amelia Center to the community and to raise funds to help support this center that plays such a vital role in the lives of many grieving families.
 All contributions from our event allow The Amelia Center to continue to offer services and support to grieving families throughout the community.
 The Baby Steps Memorial Run allows us the opportunity to bring many families together and set aside a day to remember and honor our loved ones.
 This is a day of celebration and a day for families to know they are not alone on their grief journey.
 Although our children are no longer with us, the impact of their short lives are exhibited throughout the race.
 We have built new relationships with many grieving families and are there to support each other when we need it most.
 Together we are taking BABY STEPS to mend broken hearts!